guilhermesad/rspotify/README.md

 ## Refreshing the access token

 The user's access token is automatically refreshed by RSpotify when needed.
-This is specially useful if you persist the user data on a database: this way the user only need log in to Spotify once during the use of your application.
+This is especially useful if you persist the user data on a database.
+This way, the user only need log in to Spotify once during the use of the application.

 RSpotify provides a way to facilitate persistence: